 I watched a beautiful socially distanced routine performed by Kirstin Brown (owner of Phoenix Aerial Art and Pole) and Janet Cee (Twirly Tribe, SFPD, and Phoenix Aerial Art) that was shot at the beach, participated in a few fundraisers and relived some of the greatest performances of all time, attended a zoom wedding, rsvp'd to a friends virtual art show, and watched friends put together virtual watch parties.

-I personally got a chance to put on a show I was in, on a screen, during dinner time at my house, watch myself perform while sitting next to my husband and my parents, and simultaneously participate in a live chat with the audience during my own performance!!
+I personally got a chance to tune into a show I was performing in, on a screen, during dinner time, at my house, watch myself perform while sitting next to my husband and my parents, and simultaneously participate in a live chat with the audience during my own performance!!
 And let me tell you, I was just as nervous as if I was on stage, as if I didn't know what was going to happen next haha

 We can still build routines under the understood structure of floor, pole, floor, pole, floor, to tell our stories and show our skills.
 But also, we can now build a routine about sadness and choreograph how hard it is to get out of bed, and use an ACTUAL bed!
 Or the freedom and joy that nature brings and dance in our backyard, or more easily convince our family members to be human props because they're going to be there anyway!
 And create new structures like, couch, floor, desk, pole, floor, door frame, bed!